-The University of Toronto has operations which must be continually performed or rapidly and efficiently resumed in an emergency or any other disruptive event.
+The University of Toronto has operations which must be continually performed or rapidly and efficiently resumed in an emergency or any other extraordinary operational interruption.
 The impact of an emergency cannot be predicted: planning for continued operations under such conditions can mitigate the impact on our people, our facilities and our mission.
 Business Continuity is part of the emergency management cycle that connects the emergency response phase to the recovery phase.
 Therefore, the University of Toronto recommends the preparation of Business Continuity Plans (BCP), both centrally and within divisions.

 The objectives of a Business Continuity Plan are as follows:

 - Maintain order and direction throughout the duration of an extraordinary operational interruption;

 - Ensure the safety of students, faculty, staff, and visitors to the University;

 - Assure conservation and effective use of the University’s infrastructure and resources;

 - Maintain critical functions and/or resume services as determined by the unit after an extraordinary operational interruption.